mfindley/Mayfly_ContinuousTemperatureLogger/README.md

 Use of the [Arduino Desktop IDE](https://www.arduino.cc/en/Main/Software) will be needed to compile and upload the [sketches](https://www.arduino.cc/en/Tutorial/Sketch) to the Mayfly.
 While the process is fairly straight-forward and all of the sketches are provided for you to use and modify, you may want to take some time to explore the [Arduino website](https://www.arduino.cc/) to better understand the concepts explained in this document.

 Detailed information on installing the Arduino software can be found on the Arduino website.
 There is an [introduction](https://www.arduino.cc/en/Guide/Introduction) on what Arduino is and why you would want to use it as well as many other resources available to help you get started.

+Here is also the link to the [EnviroDIY Mayfly Sensor Station Manual](https://www.envirodiy.org/mayfly-sensor-station-manual/#installing-arduino) for more information regarding the Arduino Desktop IDE.

 ### Download the Arduino IDE
 You will need to [download](https://www.arduino.cc/en/main/software) `version 1.6.5 or greater`.
 Please read the installation instructions for the corresponding operating system you are using: